 Vegetable Gardens Help the Environment

 We all want to do our part to live a sustainable lifestyle and help the environment.
-Backyard fruit and vegetable gardens benefit the planet in many ways:
+Backyard fruit trees and vegetable gardens benefit the planet in many ways:

 • Gardens help fight global warming.
 Global warming has increased significantly due to the greater presence of greenhouse gases produced by burning fossil fuels.
 In fact, according to climate.gov, “by the end of 2019, the warming influence of human-produced greenhouse gases had risen 45 percent (since 1990).”
-When you get your produce from your own backyard, it doesn’t have to be processed, packaged and shipped by a fossil fuel burning train or truck.
+When you get your produce from your own backyard, it doesn’t have to be processed, packaged, and shipped by a fossil fuel-burning train or truck.
 Gardening, as well as investing in clean, renewable energy, are just a couple of ways we can do our part to decrease our dependence on fossil fuels and slow global warming.

-• Backyard gardens use fewer or no pesticides, which can contaminate groundwater, affecting our drinking water, as well as fish, insects and other animals.
+• Backyard gardens use fewer or no pesticides, which can contaminate groundwater, affecting our drinking water, as well as fish, insects, and other animals.

 How To Start A Vegetable Garden

 If you are new to gardening, don’t be intimidated.
 The best way to learn is by doing!
-Follow these tips to be on your way to having a healthy, productive garden:
+Follow these gardening tips to be on your way to having a healthy, productive garden:

 • Start small and grow only foods that you know you and your family will eat.
 As a beginner, you don’t want to be overwhelmed by too much garden.

 • Plan how your garden will be laid out before planting.
-Consider how much sun your garden will get when choosing a spot.
+Consider how much sun your garden will get when choosing a sunny spot.

 • Talk to other gardeners in your area to find out what grows well, and be sure to plant each of your fruits or vegetables at the right time of year for that crop.